zengxi-hada/HIVID2-older_version/README.md

 12th column is reads id of right support reads

 ## 2.3 The introduction of main.pl
-**main.pl is to generate shell scripts for manualy running 4 sub-steps in 2nd step of HIVID2**
+**main.pl is to generate shell scripts for manualy running 4 steps in 2nd stage of HIVID2**

 Parameters